How do compound bows work?

 Here is a real example to help you understand.

-Suppose a compound bow has a draw weight of 70 pounds and a let-off of 80% (it’s usually indicated by the manufacturer).
+Suppose a compound bow has a peak draw weight of 70 pounds and a let-off of 80% (it’s usually indicated by the manufacturer).

-When you start to draw the string, it feels hard because the draw weight is heavy.
+When you start to draw the string, it feels hard because the draw force is heavy.
 This load reduces as you draw back further.
 By the time your arm gets to the back wall, you will only be bearing 20% (100 – 80) of the draw weight.
 That is only 14 pounds.

 Amazing, right?
 But, how does the compound bow do that?